taustation-fan/players-guide/README.md

 * You can find them while scavenging in the Ruins.
 * Some missions give you a weapon as reward.
 * Sometimes Discreet Work gives you a weapon as reward.
+* Discreet Work often involves stealing or finding a weapon, and delivering it to somebody else.
+You can steal the weapon you are meant to deliver.
 * You can buy them at vendors, where the offering differs from station to station.
 * You can buy them at the Public Market